jimzqui/Simple-Blackjack/README.md

 # Simple Blackjack v1.0

-This project is a sample demo game from a Facebook blackjack game way back at 2010.
+This project is a sample demo game from a Facebook blackjack game way back in 2010.

 * Author: Jimbo Quijano
 * Homepage: jimboquijano.com